The surrogate Gibbs-posterior of a corrected stochastic MALA: Towards uncertainty quantification for neural networks: Surrogate Gibbs-posteriors for regression

-where the infimum is taken over all probability distributions $\nu$ on $\R^{ P}$.
+where the infimum is taken over all probability distributions $\nu$ on $\R^{ \pardim}$.
 Hence, $\Pi_{\lambda}(\cdot\mid\mathcal{D}_{n})$ will concentrate at parameters $\theta$ with a small empirical risk $R_{n}(\theta)$, but it takes into account a regularization term determined by the Kullback-Leibler divergence (denoted by $\KL$, see \ref{eq:KL} for a definition) to the prior distribution $\Pi$ and weighted via the \emph{inverse temperature parameter} $\lambda>0$.
-This optimization problem has a unique solution given by
+Owing to the change of measure inequality, or, the Legendre transform of the Kullback-Leibler divergence, this optimization problem has a unique solution given by

-see \citet{Alquier2021} or \ref{lem:classicallemma} below.
-While \ref{eq:posterior} coincides with the classical Bayesian posterior distribution if $Y_{i}=f_{\theta}(\mathbf{X}_{i})+\eps_{i}$ with i.i.d.\ $\eps_{i}\sim\mathcal{N}(0,\frac{n}{2\lambda})$, the so-called tempered likelihood, see e.g.\ \citet{Bissiri2016}, \citet{Guedj2019}, $\exp(-\lambda R_{n}(\theta))$ serves as a proxy for the unknown distribution of the observations given $\theta$.
+see \citet{csiszar1975}, \citet{donsker1976}, \cite{catoni2004,catoni2007} or \ref{lem:classicallemma} below.
+While \ref{eq:posterior} coincides with the classical Bayesian posterior distribution if $Y_{i}=f_{\theta}(\mathbf{X}_{i})+\eps_{i}$ with i.i.d.\ $\eps_{i}\sim\mathcal{N}(0,\frac{n}{2\lambda})$, the so-called tempered likelihood, see, \emph{e.g.}, \citet{dalalyan2007}, \citet{Alquier2011}, \citet{Bissiri2016}, \citet{Guedj2018}, \citet{Guedj2019}, $\exp(-\lambda R_{n}(\theta))$ serves as a proxy for the unknown distribution of the observations given $\theta$.
 As we will see, the method is indeed applicable under quite general assumptions on the regression model.

 Based on the Gibbs posterior distribution the regression function can be estimated via a random draw from the posterior

 or via the posterior mean

 Another popular approach is to use the maximum a posteriori (MAP) estimator, but we will focus on the previous two estimators.